Gabriel-M-Martins/Discord-MusicBot/README.md

 # Discord-MusicBot
-##A simple discord.py music bot.
+## A simple discord.py music bot.

 ***This bot has dependencies on FFmpeg, youtube_dl, dotenv, PyNaCl, requests and (obviously) discord.py.***

-This repo have the raw code to run a (almost) perfectly fine discord music bot.
+This repo has the raw code to run a (almost) perfectly fine discord music bot.
 To run it, a few steps are necessary:

 1. Download [FFmpeg](https://ffmpeg.org/download.html) and __install__ it.
    - Depending on your OS, it will have a different way to do it.